rubyomr-preview/rubyomr-preview/README.md

    if you do not already have docker installed:

-2. Pull the rubyomrpreview image from DockerHub with the command:
+2. Download the rubyomrpreview docker image from Box.com with the command:

+        $ wget https://ibm.box.com/shared/static/lmk2gxjrdyzkh53xyai2cfhegpnhlry3.gz -O rubyomrpreview.tar.gz

+3. Load the docker image locally:

-        $ docker pull rubyomrpreview/rubyomrpreview
+	$ docker load -i rubyomrpreview.tar.gz

-3. Run the docker image (you can omit the -p 1883:1883 if you won't be using Health Centre):
+4. Run the docker image (you can omit the -p 1883:1883 if you won't be using Health Centre):

         $ docker run -p 1883:1883 -it rubyomrpreview/rubyomrpreview /bin/bash

-4. Verify you can run Ruby+OMR Technology Preview:
+5. Verify you can successfully run Ruby+OMR Technology Preview:

-        $ ruby --version
+        root@d2ae8cf89313:/# ruby --version
         ruby 2.2.3p97 (OMR Preview r1)(2015-04-14) [x86_64-linux]

-5. Play to your heart's content!
+6. Play to your heart's content!

 To see how to use the various OMR technologies, please look for Tracing, Garbage Collector, and Just In Time (JIT) compiler sections in the